 I believe that Nutrigenomics is a very promising discipline that allow us to utilize the concept of personalized nutrition based on an individual’s genetic makeup, and it can change the future of health care.
 Only 5 years ago, when I was writing about it in my book “Listen to Your Body and Regain Your Health”, epigenetic testing was available only in scientific setting.
 Now it is accessible for anyone who is interested in optimizing health, prevent diseases and prolong life.

-If you would like to take advantage of an introductory price for epigenetic testing, please schedule a free consultation with me here.
+If you would like to take advantage of an introductory price for epigenetic testing, please order it here.